 To make keeping kosher even easier, Chanie is available to purchase kosher meat for students.
 Just let her know what you would like, and come pick it up and pay at the Chabad House when she returns from the butcher.

 And once a week we offer a Kosher dinner buffet, with a rotating culinary theme!

 If you're curious about keeping kosher, Rabbi Tzvi and Chanie are always available to answer any questions!

 "So how does Shabbat work?
 Do I just show up?"

-Yep!
-Anyone is welcome at Shabbat, and RSVPs are greatly appreciated.
+Anyone is welcome at Shabbat Dinner at the Chabad House — to RSVP, text EVENTS to 617-295-7707).
 Directions to the house are in the footer below.

 If you show up at 6pm, you'll get to enjoy Kabbalat Shabbat services.
 Otherwise you can show up at 6:45pm for Kiddush and a delicious five-course meal.

 We have a strict "come and go as you please" policy, so think of the Chabad House as coming home to celebrate with your own family.
 Let yourself in, let yourself out.
 Most people leave after dessert around 8:15pm, while others stay until past 11pm.

 Through September, you and your friends can meet a peer representative at one of our three Shabbos Stops (in front of Carmichael, Dewick, or Hodgdon) any time between 6:15-6:30pm to walk over to Chabad together.
 Just look for the sign!

 Here are some things you can count on happening your first time: